 Show detailsIntroduction

-The lymphatic system, or lymphoid system, is one of the components of the circulatory system, and it serves a critical role in both immune function and surplus extracellular fluid drainage. (see Image.
+The lymphatic system, or lymphoid system, is a component of the circulatory system and serves a critical role in immune function and the drainage of surplus extracellular fluid. (see Image.
 Lymphatic System).
-Components of the lymphatic system include lymph, lymphatic vessels and plexuses, lymph nodes, lymphatic cells, and a variety of lymphoid organs.
-The pattern and form of lymphatic channels are more variable and complex but generally parallel those of the peripheral vascular system.
-The lymphatic system partly functions to convey lymphatic fluid, or lymph, through a network of lymphatic channels, filter lymphatic fluid through lymph nodes and return lymphatic fluid to the bloodstream, where it is eventually eliminated.
-Nearly all body organs, regions, and systems have lymphatic channels to collect the various byproducts that require elimination (see Images.
+Components of the lymphatic system include lymph, lymphatic vessels and plexuses, lymph nodes, lymphatic cells, and various lymphoid organs.
+The pattern and form of lymphatic channels are more variable and complex, but generally parallel those of the peripheral vascular system.
+The lymphatic system partly functions to convey lymphatic fluid, or lymph, through a network of lymphatic channels, filter it through lymph nodes, and return it to the bloodstream, where it is eventually eliminated.
+Nearly all body organs, regions, and systems have lymphatic channels that collect the various byproducts that require elimination (see Images.
 Axillary Lymph Nodes, Lymphatics of the Lower Limb).
-Liver and intestinal lymphatics produce about 80% of the volume of lymph in the body.[1]
+The liver and intestinal lymphatics account for about 80% of the body's lymph volume.[1]

-Notable territories of the body that do not appear to contain lymphatics include the bone marrow, epidermis, as well as other tissues where blood vessels are absent.
-The central nervous system was long considered to be absent of lymphatic vessels until they were recently identified in the cranial meninges.[2][3]
-Moreover, a vessel appearing to have lymphatic features was also discovered in the eye.[4][5]
-The lymphatic system is critical in a clinical context, particularly given that it is a major route for cancer metastasis and that the inflammation of lymphatic vessels and lymph nodes is an indicator of pathology.
+Notable body regions that do not appear to contain lymphatics include the bone marrow, epidermis, and other tissues lacking blood vessels.
+The central nervous system was long considered to be devoid of lymphatic vessels until they were recently identified in the cranial meninges.[2][3]
+Moreover, a vessel with lymphatic features was also observed in the eye.[4][5]
+The lymphatic system is critical in a clinical context, particularly because it is a major route for cancer metastasis and because inflammation of lymphatic vessels and lymph nodes is an indicator of pathology.

 Structure